Salzburg

+Salzburg is the fourth-largest city in Austria.
+In 2020 its population was 156,852.
+The city lies on the Salzach River, near the border with Germany and at the foot of the Alps mountains.

-The town is on the site of the Roman settlement of Iuvavum.
-Salzburg was founded as an episcopal see in 696 and became a seat of the archbishop in 798.
-Its main sources of income were salt extraction, trade, and gold mining.
+The town occupies the site of the Roman settlement of Iuvavum.
+Founded as an episcopal see in 696, it became a seat of the archbishop in 798.
+Its main sources of income were salt extraction, trade, as well as gold mining.
 The fortress of Hohensalzburg, one of the largest medieval fortresses in Europe, dates from the 11th century.
-In the 17th century, Salzburg became a center of the Counter-Reformation, with monasteries and numerous Baroque churches built.
+In the 17th century, Salzburg became a centre of the Counter-Reformation, with monasteries and numerous Baroque churches built.
+Salzburg has an extensive cultural and educational history, being the birthplace of Wolfgang Amadeus Mozart and being home to three universities and a large student population.
+Today, along with Vienna and the Tyrol, Salzburg is one of Austria's most popular tourist destinations.

-Salzburg's historic center (Altstadt) is renowned for its Baroque architecture and is one of the best-preserved city centers north of the Alps.
-The historic center was enlisted as a UNESCO World Heritage Site in 1996.
-The city has three universities and a large population of students.
-Tourists also visit Salzburg to tour the historic center and the scenic Alpine surroundings.
+Salzburg's historic center (Altstadt) is renowned for its Baroque architecture and is one of the best-preserved city centres north of the Alps.
+The historic center was listed as a UNESCO World Heritage Site in 1996.

+Etymology

+The name "Salzburg" was first recorded in the late 8th century.
+It is composed of two parts; the first being "Salz-" (German for "salt"), and the second being "-burg" from Proto-West-Germanic: *burg "settlement, city" and not that of the New High German: Burg, lit. 'fortress'.

 History

+Antiquity

+The area of the city has been inhabited continuously since the Neolithic Age until the present.
+In the La Tène period, it was an administrative centre of the Celtic Alums in the Kingdom of Noricum.